ralscha/Ext.ux.form.trigger.Clear/README.md

 Ext.ux.form.trigger.Clear
 =====================================

-Ext JS 5 trigger that adds a clear icon to textfields and comboboxes.
+Ext JS 5 trigger implementation that adds a clear icon to textfields and comboboxes.
 A click on this icon clears the value of the field.

-See the online demo: http://ralscha.github.io/Ext.ux.form.trigger.Clear
+See an online demo: http://ralscha.github.io/Ext.ux.form.trigger.Clear

 **Examples**:

-- Adds a clear trigger to a textfield that is only visible when the field has a value/text
+- Add a clear trigger to a textfield that is only visible when the field has a value/text
   ```
   {
     xtype: 'textfield',